-“But now hold your peace, my sister.”
+“For now, my sister, be quiet.”
 Absalom pretends to care for his sister, but in reality he is using her as part of his plan to gain the throne.
 Amnon’s rape of Tamar will give Absalom, David’s third son, a chance at removing Amnon, David’s first son and apparent heir to the throne.
 David’s household was riddled with evil.

 “Do not take this thing to heart.”
 This statement was “heartless” on Abaslom’s part.
 What was Tamar supposed to do?